MatthewJohn/Tuckshop/README.md

 ====

 * Backend:
-  * Split classes into seperate files
+  * Split into seperate files
-  * Complete inventory work
-* Setup user panel:
-  * Chose items to purchase/general items
 * Setup Admin panel
   * Add monies to user accounts
-  * Add items
-  * View/Edit transaction history and rebuild credit cache
 * Nigthly emails about lack of payment when buyer out of credit

 ## Future